EziOzoani/NoiseDataVisualisation-/README.md

 ## Data Gathering
-Opted to use Firebase as it allwos. for easier inteegretaion into android studio, as uniform staorge stypes are not needed with Firebase.The user datatssebs is store in Firebases.
+Opted to use Firebase as it allows for easier integration into android studio, as uniform storage types are not needed with Firebase.

 The general flow of the apps is :